osxmidi/LinVst/README.md

 So, for example if linvst.so is renamed to test.so then it will run test.dll when test.so is loaded within a Linux VST capable DAW.

-linvst.so is a Linux vst that loads and runs any windows vst that linvst.so is renamed to.
+linvst.so is a Linux vst template that loads and runs any windows vst that linvst.so is renamed to.

 linvst.so can be copied and renamed multiple times to load multiple windows vst's.